As a photographer, you know that a significant amount of time needs to be spent on social media to grow your business.

 Back when Facebook started, ladders or train likes were popular.
 On almost every photography blog’s Facebook page you would find a post that said something along the lines of, “Leave your business page in the comments below.
 Be sure to follow 3 other people.”
 In the early days of Facebook, this was an excellent way to spend your time advancing your business.
 Now, it’s horrible.

 Facebook and Instagram want real engagement, which means you want to find followers that truly are inspired by your work.
-By attracting the wrong audience, the amount of likes on your posts go down.
-Which in return means – Facebook will deem the post as not relevant and will stop organically sharing your work.
+By attracting the wrong audience, the number of likes on your posts goes down.
+Which in return means - Facebook will deem the post as not relevant and will stop organically sharing your work.

 Finding a balance to work and life is hard.
-We all inspire to find balance but to most it’s a mythical creature – we’ve heard about it, but have never experienced it.
+We all inspire to find balance but to most, it’s a mythical creature - we’ve heard about it, but have never experienced it.
 The demands of running your business are grueling.
-The need to constantly be working or creating – leads many to feeling burnt out.
+The need to constantly be working or creating - leads many to feel burnt out.

 Set goals for yourself and know your boundaries.
-Most creatives started their own business to be at home with their family more.
+Most creatives started their own businesses to be at home with their families more.
 Without setting limits, the likelihood of working more than 40 hours is inevitable.
 We can always post another image to Instagram but we can’t recreate memories.

 The one thing we are losing the most on social media is authenticity.
 At any given time you could scroll through Instagram and see picture-perfect images one after another.
 This need to portray a perfect life leads others to feel defeated.